 Danny and his wife Janet have been happily married for forty years and are the proud parents of four grown sons, and grandparents to three grandsons and one granddaughter!

-Dave Nixon is the director of Sustainable Faith and erstwhile founding pastor of Vineyard Central.
+Dave Nixon is the founder and co-director of Sustainable Faith and erstwhile founding pastor of Vineyard Central.
 He received training in spiritual direction through the Associated Mennonite Biblical Seminary in Elkhart IN.
 For seven years he served with Vineyard-USA as the spiritual director for Pastor Sabbath Retreats around the country.
 He also served for 7 years as the spiritual director for the D. Min. students at George Fox University in the Leadership and Spiritual Formation Track.
 Dave has been traveling around the US and internationally leading Sustainable Faith's School of Spiritual Direction cohorts since 2009.
 He and his wife Jody, married for 40 years, have three adult children: Kimberly (in Columbus OH), Carrie (in Rochester, NY), and Jonathan (Columbus).
-They recently moved to Columbus, Ohio due to family needs, where Dave will be taking a one year sabbatical beginning July 1, 2016.

 After many years in Ministry and leadership, Vicki came to a crossroads.
 She began to notice that her leadership felt more driven than drawn, more about striving and control rather than trust and surrender.
 She knew things had to change.
 She slowly transitioned from a lengthy investment in Single Adult Ministry to a ministry of spiritual formation and spiritual direction.
 In 2013 she finished a Doctor of Ministry in Leadership and Spiritual Formation at George Fox Seminary in Portland, Oregon.
 She is currently on the teaching staff of Kavanna House, a spiritual formation center in York, PA.
 She is a spiritual director, leads spiritual formation groups including men's groups and women's groups and has written a spiritual formation curriculum for women entitled Restoring Eve.